Miyuutsu/shimmie2-tools/README.md

 - **⚡ Metadata Caching**
   Parses Danbooru `posts.json` into a fast SQLite lookup for tag fallback and offline support.

-- **🖼️ Tagger Interface**
-  Leverages advanced taggers to annotate images using fallback caches, external `.txt` files, or Danbooru metadata.
-  Includes `--shimmie` export mode for CSV compatibility.

 ---

 ## 🧠 Requirements

 - Python 3.12
 - Linux, Windows (partial support, not regularly maintained), or WSL
-- Git (to clone the SD-Tag-Editor submodule)

 ---